 The deadline for applications is February 15th.
 Awards will be announced in early April.

-Description: Each spring, our graduate students can apply for departmental summer fellowships, which may be used for language study; pre-dissertation field research; archival research; or a combination of these activities.
+Description: Each spring, our graduate students can apply for departmental summer fellowships, which may be used for language study; research for the MA essay; pre-dissertation field research; archival research; or a combination of these activities.
 Updated information about the application procedures will be circulated at the beginning of the calendar year.

 Arts and Sciences Social Science Doctoral Dissertation Fellowships (SSDD)